hartenthaler/hh_extended_family/readme.md

 * beside father's and mother's family, now there can be a third category "father's and mother's family" if members of the extended family are related to both sides
 * count separately for each sex (this supports translation if there are for example different words for male and female cousins)
 * new text added if there is a family but no members in a part of the extended family (e.g. "... has no first cousins recorded.")
+* name of proband can be full name or a short version (option in control panel)
 * tab is greyed out if the extended family is empty

 <a name="Contents"></a>